St. Louis University High School: Academics

 Since the school is part of the Jesuit network that consists of 61 high schools and 28 colleges and universities in the United States, SLUH provides an education infused with the tradition and philosophy of St. Ignatius of Loyola.
 Theology and philosophy classes are conducted daily.

 According to figures released on SLUH's website in 2011, the median ACT score for SLUH students is over 30.
 By composite score, it ranks among the top 7% of schools in the United States.
 Over 50% of SLUH's class of 2011 achieved a score of 30 or higher on the ACT.
 Among St. Louis and St. Louis area high schools with a total enrollment of over 600, it had the highest scores in 2012.
 Since 2005 a total of 31 students have received a 36, the highest score possible.
 Four members of the class of 2012 achieved this score, along with five members of the class of 2013, and two members of the class of 2014.
+More recently, seven students from the class of 2024 achieved this score.

 In 2010, 23 students from SLUH were named National Merit Scholarship Program Semifinalists, more than any other school in Missouri.
 In 2011, 17 students were named Semifinalists, while 28 were named National Merit Commended Scholars.
 In 2012, 25 students were named Semifinalists, while 29 were named Commended Scholars.

 Advanced Placement (AP) courses have been offered through SLUH for half a century.
 AP courses are now offered for 22 disciplines.
 In 2010, 345 students took 790 AP exams.
 Eighty-seven percent scored a 3, 4 or 5, grades that qualify them for college credit.